In ‘A Night of Knowing Nothing’, the hopes and dreams of young Indians

 The film has been beautifully shot by Ranabir Das in wispy black-and-white with bursts of saturated colour (Das also serves as editor).
 Monochrome often signifies a past that has vanished and can never be reclaimed – nostalgia tinged with poignancy.

-In A Night of Not Knowing, the black-and-white passages point to the importance of remembering both the loveliness and the horror – students dancing away to a Hindi film song or hanging out in a contemplative state in their dormitories, and students taking on the might of a government bent on silencing the country’s sonic youth.
+In A Night of Knowing Nothing, the black-and-white passages point to the importance of remembering both the loveliness and the horror – students dancing away to a Hindi film song or hanging out in a contemplative state in their dormitories, and students taking on the might of a government bent on silencing the country’s sonic youth.

 “Black and white does evoke a sense of nostalgia, and nostalgia is usually connected to something good,” Kapadia pointed out.
 “But in the film, we are not really yearning for the past, or claiming that the past was better.
 We wanted to create this feeling for the times that we have lived through which although difficult have given us a hope in the collective of people coming together for what they believe in.”